FlagOpen/FlagAttention/README.md

 2. The implementation in Triton usually uses `float16` or `bfloat16` for mma(matrix multiplication accumulation) inputs, and `float32` for mma outputs and other computations.
 3. The implementation for comparison is an implementation in PyTorch, with the same computation as the reference, except that the precision is the same as the Triton implementation.

-The tests for numerical accuracy enforces that the max difference between the Triton implementation and reference implementation is not greater than twice of the max difference between the Pytorch implementation and reference implementation.
+The tests for numerical accuracy enforce that the max difference between the Triton implementation and reference implementation is not greater than twice the max difference between the Pytorch implementation and reference implementation.

 ```sh
 pytest .